 Do these changes affect everyone?

 Largely speaking, yes.
 Pfizer’s patent expiry applied to the United Kingdom, Germany, Italy, Netherlands, Switzerland, Ireland, Austria, Belgium and Denmark.
-However, UK regulated online clinics are licensed to ship throughout the EU (excluding Norway and Finland), meaning that all EU citizens are eligible to take advantage of the reduced cost of sildenafil regardless of the country they live in.
+However, UK regulated online clinics are licenced to ship throughout the EU (excluding Norway and Finland), meaning that all EU citizens are eligible to take advantage of the reduced cost of sildenafil regardless of the country they live in.
 [Update 2017: new EU rules means British packaged medicine cannot be posted to non-UK countries.]

 As far as the United Kingdom is concerned, patients now have the choice over whether to seek help from their GP, knowing they no longer need to meet a list of criteria, or obtain generic sildenafil from a reputable, regulated online clinic.